➡️ If the thought of promoting your writing gives you the heebie-jeebies, make sure to download my free 3-page guide, Sharing Without The Cringe.

 I joined Substack in June 2023.
 My first post - a short and sweet placeholder - was published on the twelfth day of the month, almost one year ago exactly.

 I started from near-scratch with 49 subscribers imported from another platform (possibly Mailchimp?).
-It’d probably taken me a few months to gather those subs through my fledgling YouTube channel, which I promise I’ll start using again soon.
+It’d probably taken me a few months to gather those subs through my fledgling YouTube channel.

 Then, at the start of December, two things happened.